chinchilak/du_whys/README.md

 - `POST /import`: Imports data from a JSON file to the database.
 - `GET /detail/<model_name>/`: Retrieves all data for a specific model.
 - `GET /detail/<model_name>/<id>/`: Retrieves data for a specific model with a given ID.

-## Running Tests

-To run the project's tests, execute the following command:

-python manage.py test